National Electrical Code Top Ten Tips:

 on the pervasiveness of confusion and the potential costs of same.

-- This Article contains Table 210.2, which identifies
+- This Article was heavily revised with the 2026 revision.
+For example, Table 210.3, which identifies

-- NEC 210.4 Multiwire Branch Circuits.
-This is a circuit that
+- 210.4 Multiwire Branch Circuits.
+This is a circuit that "consists of two or more ungrounded conductors that have a

-voltage between them, and a grounded conductor that has an equal
+voltage between them, and a grounded conductor that has equal

 voltage between it and each ungrounded conductor of the circuit, and